 Once Upon a Time Wolf begins by declaring the hackneyed opener “once upon a time”, shattered.
 And proceeds to announce that this story will only be told through its shards, “sharp enough to draw blood.”

 Once Upon a Time Wolf is designed for small, intimate venues including domestic spaces.
 The audience may be seated at long tables covered in butcher paper with colored pens.
 They are invited to “doodle, take notes, or draw” as they watch the piece.
 After the twelve minutes of performance, audience may voluntarily share something from their writing/ drawing.
 And then we enter conversation.
 Like a book club...

 Past discussions have covered topics such as “bordering off our wildness” to “what it means to revise, revision, resist or rewrite the stories that seem to hold on over time” to “the multiple ways in which “time” is constructed and deconstructed through the imagery”.
 And the ever popular prompt, “What is the wolf at your door?”

-“Wolf” began its creative process in 2014, and premiered at Alternate ROOTS Annual Gathering.
-Since then “Wolf” has been performed at Skwirlhaus in Atlanta and Catapult in New Orleans, Home for Wayward Girls and Their Dogs in Sautee-Nacoochee, GA and a tour to domestic spaces June 2017: San Francisco, Berkley, and San Diego.
+“Wolf” began its creative process in 2014, premiering at the Alternate ROOTS Annual Gathering.
+Since then “Wolf” has been performed at Skwirlhaus in Atlanta, Catapult in New Orleans, Home for Wayward Girls and Their Dogs in Sautee-Nacoochee, GA and a tour to domestic spaces produced by KD productions in San Francisco, Berkley, and San Diego.
 Wolf was also performed at the Faulconer Gallery at Grinnell College as part of the exhibit: “Dread & Delight”.

 Below: Audience drawings gathered at the Catapult performance in New Orleans